gtrubio192/Final_Project/README.md

 ## User Stories
 https://trello.com/b/lhzD9KzM/iy-final-project

--As a user I’d like to…choose from a variety of color themes for my site -As a user I’d like to…be able to change color themes after creating my site -As a user I’d like to…create content boxes
+- As a user I’d like to…choose from a variety of color themes for my site
+- As a user I’d like to…be able to change color themes after creating my site
+- As a user I’d like to…create content boxes
--As a user I’d like to…position these content boxes as I see fit -As a user I’d like to…edit/delete these content boxes -As a user I’d like to…use images from the internet on my site -As a user I’d like to…use images from my local computer on my site -As a user I’d like to…create blog posts
+- As a user I’d like to…position these content boxes as I see fit
+- As a user I’d like to…edit/delete these content boxes
+- As a user I’d like to…use images from the internet on my site
+- As a user I’d like to…use images from my local computer on my site
+- As a user I’d like to…create blog posts
--As a user I’d like to…sign in and feel secure that I’m the sole editor of my site (ME ME MEEE) -As a user I’d like to…break the internet.
+- As a user I’d like to…sign in and feel secure that I’m the sole editor of my site (ME ME MEEE)
+- As a user I’d like to…break the internet.

 ## Wire Frames